 |Race/Ethnicity||Number of Grads|

-Engineering appeals to people across the globe.
-About 10.8% of those with this major are international students.
+Students from other countries are interested in Engineering, too.
+About 10.7% of those with this major are international students.

 How Much Do Engineering Majors Make?